Find Cheap Flights to Alice Springs, NT from $ 210 with eDreams

 How much does a flight to Alice Springs, NT cost?

-At eDreams you can find flights from Melbourne to Alice Springs, NT starting from $244, with an average price of $394.
-If you depart from other cities such as Perth, you can find tickets from $324, and from Tennant Creek starting from $722, according to data from the last 72 hours.
+At eDreams you can find flights from Melbourne to Alice Springs, NT starting from $192, with an average price of $400.
+If you depart from other cities such as Perth, you can find tickets from $236, and from Gold Coast - Coolangatta starting from $709, according to data from the last 72 hours.

 Filter by